 - Addresses and contact information where you lived in the last 5 years

+Getting Section 8 housing first means you get your Section 8 voucher from your PHA.
 Overall, you should be prepared to wait for a while before you get your voucher.
-Section 8 is very popular and in many places, people wait as long as 5-6 years.
-The average wait is 2-4 years.
-In some areas, the wait can be very short, 6-12 months.
+Section 8 is very popular and typically the funding can’t keep up.
+In many Section 8 programs people wait as long as 5-6 years.
+Around the country the average wait time is 2-4 years, but in some areas, the wait can be very short, as little as 6-12 months.

-You should call the HAs where you plan to apply to find out an estimated wait time.
+You should call the PHAs where you plan to apply to find out an estimated wait time.

-Moreover, it is a good idea to apply to as many local HAs as possible.
-Thus, you will have a much higher chance of getting a voucher.
+Moreover, it is a good idea to apply to as many local PHAs as possible.
+By doing this you will have a much higher chance of getting a voucher.

 Finally, be sure to check the deadline of the application.
 If you miss the deadline, the list will close, and you will need to wait a year or more to apply again.